 Skip to main content

-Chairman Frank Stronach listens to a shareholders question during Magna International's annual general meeting in Toronto, Tuesday May 2, 2006.
-(CP PHOTO/Adrian Wyld) Chairman Frank Stronach listens to a shareholders question during Magna International's annual general meeting in Toronto, Tuesday May 2, 2006.
+FILE - Chairman Frank Stronach listens to a shareholder's question during Magna International's annual general meeting in Toronto, Tuesday May 2, 2006.
+(CP PHOTO/Adrian Wyld) FILE - Chairman Frank Stronach listens to a shareholder's question during Magna International's annual general meeting in Toronto, Tuesday May 2, 2006.
 (CP PHOTO/Adrian Wyld)

 Share

-Stronach, 92, previously faced 13 charges, including sexual assault and historical charges of attempted rape and indecent assault.
-Those charges involved 10 complainants and stemmed from incidents that allegedly occurred between the 1980s and 2023.
+Stronach, 92, previously faced 13 charges, including sexual assault and historical charges of rape and indecent assault.
+Those charges involved 10 complainants and stemmed from incidents that allegedly occurred between 1977 and 2024.

 Court documents obtained by CTV News Toronto this week show that Stronach now faces five more charges involving three additional complainants.